pratikmistry96/Photometry-Pipeline/README.md

 ### Step 2: Set Parameters

-Open the processParams file
+Open the processParams file and adjust the parameters accordingly

-Description: This pipeline was created by Pratik Mistry to process, analyze, and visualize Photometry data and any other behavioral data gathered.
-These analyzes performed in this pipeline require the data structure that is outputted from the "convertH5" function found in the Tritsch Lab ToolBox Repo.
+    >> edit processParams

+Save the file with a new filename